HyperFlight

 Incommensurable (transcendental and irrational) numbers, and

-Commensurable (rational/finite/exact/absolute) numbers.
+Commensurable (rational/finite/exact/real/absolute) numbers.

 Proportion: Squaring and rationing